 After almost three decades of obsolescence cult martial arts movie Miami Connection was rescued from obscurity by Drafthouse Films, a heaven-sent distribution company who claim to ‘destroy the barriers between grindhouse and art-house’, and let me be the first to thank them.

-On the surface of things this is a terrible movie, so misjudged and puerile in its conception that I often found myself envisaging a toddler in a high chair directing events, pleased after wrapping up a scene in which the nobly passive Dragon Sound are goaded into vengeful feats of highkickery after having beer poured on their heads.
-In spite of the fact that the movie plays out like a schoolyard game of cops and robbers, or perhaps because of that fact, I guarantee that you will go back for at least one repeat viewing.
-It’s not a simple case of ‘They don’t make films like this any more.’
+On the surface of things this is a terrible movie, so misjudged and puerile in conception that I often found myself envisaging a toddler in a high chair directing events, pleased after wrapping up a scene in which the nobly passive Dragon Sound are goaded into vengeful feats of highkickery after having beer poured on their heads.
+In spite of the fact that the movie plays out like a schoolyard game of cops and robbers (or perhaps because of that fact) I guarantee you will go back for at least one repeat viewing.
+It’s not a case of ‘They don’t make films like this any more.’
 They never made a film like this ever.

 Of course, they are not helped by the screenplay itself, which is basically a giant exercise in exposition.
 Lines like ‘Jane, I’ve been wondering.
 Do you have any family or anything?’ would sound unnatural rolling off the tongue of even the most accomplished veteran, while Lieutenant Frank Drebin would probably have a field day.

-Meanwhile, Kool and the Gang castoff Jim gives a tear-jerking performance when revealing to the rest of the band that he is not an orphan like the rest of them – that he in fact has a father who left when he was very young.
+Meanwhile, Kool and the Gang castoff Jim gives a tear-jerking performance when revealing to his band mates that he is not an orphan like the rest of them – that he in fact has a father who left when he was very young.
 Jim had promised his dying mother that he would one day find his pops, but the deserting bastard doesn’t give a rat’s arse, a sob story that establishes the band’s brotherhood just in time for guitarist Tom’s kidnapping.

 Thanks to its erratic moral compass and inability to define itself, the film’s climax catches you off-guard by becoming an all-out splatterfest.
 There is some levity however, when in a quite remarkable twist we find out that Jim has survived almost being cut in half.
-Not only that but the local police seem unconcerned with how the young man suffered a three foot samurai wound to the abdomen, or by the fact that the local rockers left a whole graveyard of corpses in their wake.
-It is because of this oversight that we finally get to meet Jim’s long-lost father, who shows up at the hospital and promises to put things right.
+Not only that but the local police seem unconcerned by the three foot samurai wound to his abdomen, or by the fact that the local rockers left a whole graveyard of corpses in their wake.

 Most Absurd Moment